USEFUL INFORMATION: Short introduction to bash

 Show the code

-for full_filename in toy_data/*gz
+for prefix in $prefix_list

 do